-8. Select the System (C:) and the Database (D:) partitions and then click Next.

-The Backup Archive Location page opens.

-9. In the tree view select the Backup (E:) partition and then enter the name of the image file you are creating.
-Create the file name using the K2 Media Server hostname and the date.
-Name the file with the .tib extension.
+- 6. On the Welcome page, click Next. - 7.
+On the Partitions Selection page, do the following: - a) Select the (C:) and the (D:) partitions and then click Next. - 8.
+On the Backup Archive Location page, do the following: - a) In the tree view select the Backup (E:) partition and enter the name of the image file you are creating.

+Create the file name using the machine hostname and the date.
+Name the file with the .tib

-For example, if the hostname is K2Server1, in the File name field you would have the following: E:\K2Server1 20051027.tib.
+For example, if the hostname is MySystem1, in the File name field you enter E:\MySystem1_20121027.tib.

-The Backup Creation Options page opens.

-10. Do not change any settings on this page.
-Click Next.

-The Archive Comment page opens.

-11. If desired, enter image comments, such as the date, time, and software versions contained in the image you are creating.
-Click Next.

-12. Verify that you are creating images from the C: and D: partitions and writing to the E: partition.
-Click Proceed.

-- 13. When a "Backup archive creation has been successfully completed" message appears, click OK. - 14.
+- b) Click Next. - 9.
+On the Backup Options page, do not change any settings.
+Click Next. - 10.
+On the Archive Comment page, if desired, enter image comments such as the date, time, and software versions contained in the image you are creating.
+Click Next. - 11.
+On the "...ready to proceed..." page, do the following: - a) Verify that you are creating images from the C: and D: partitions and writing to the E: partition, then click Proceed. - 12.
+On the Operation Progress page, observe the progress report. - 13.
+When a "Backup archive creation has been successfully completed" message appears, click OK. - 14.
 Click Operations | Exit to exit the Acronis True Image program.

-The K2 Media Server device restarts automatically.
+The machine restarts automatically.